elephantscale/es-training-new/solr/slides/Schema_Updating.md

 ---

-## Let’s say we need to search for this
+## Let's say we need to search for this

  * `#Yummm :) Drinking a latte at Caffé Grecco in SF's historic North Beach...
 Learning text analysis with #SolrInAction by @ManningBooks on my i-Pad`